mediafinger/t8r/README.markdown

 It has support for multiple *apps* and each app can have it's own set of languages (called *locales* in T8r).

-Text resources (called *phrases* in T8r) are the draft (or master) and provide the unique key, an examplary content and optional hints (e.g. length restrictions, links to webpages or screenshots).
-They can be created in T8r - or via bulk import from a YAML file.
+Text resources (called *phrases* in T8r) provide the unique key, the 'master content' and optional hints (e.g. length restrictions, links to webpages or screenshots).
+They can be created in T8r - or via bulk import from a YAML file (or other formats).

-Translations are created for every phrase and locale - either empty, or prefilled when importing YAML files.
+Translations are created for every phrase and locale - either empty, or prefilled when importing text resource files.
 The ones not marked as *done* (✓) are highlighted as *untranslated* (ఠ_ఠ).
-This functionality can be used to add a proofreading step after the translation - or to control which translations are exported.
+This functionality can be used to add a proofreading step after the translation and to control which translations are exported.

 __Editing translations happens in-place.
 Sorting, filtering and full-text search are availabe.__

+The translations can be export as YAML, or as tab separated key value text files.

 It is realy simple, this is the full ERD:

 ![ERD](https://github.com/mediafinger/t8r/raw/master/t8r_erd.png)

 ## Setup